Skip to main content

 Productionhttps://in-api.stxapp.io/graphiqlwss://in-api.stxapp.io/socket/websocket?token={0}&vsn=2.0.0

-Pull these from configuration, not code, so deploys can swap environments without recompiling:
+Pull these from configuration so deploys can switch environments without recompiling:

 services.ConfigureSTXServices(